ParabJayesh/VHDL/Codes/Half Adder/Readme.md

 # Half Adder

-This VHDL code is two add 2 bits a and b which gives two output sum and carry.
+This VHDL code is to add 2 bits a and b which gives two output sum and carry.

 IN and OUT terminals